ralfebert/IndentedTree/README.md

 # IndentedTree

-A tiny Swift package that allows to represent trees in a nested data structure:
+A tiny Swift package that provides value types to represent trees in a nested data structure:

 ```swift
 let nestedTree =